Stay tuned for Details about:

 SOLD OUT——July 1-August 5, 2018 6-Week Intensive Online Class – Writing Picture Book Biographies, facilitated through a Zoom virtual classroom.
 Pay via PayPal below or contact me for other payment options.

-*NOTE: Temporary recordings will be available for those on vacation, etc.
+*NOTE: Temporary recordings will be available to registered students.

 If you’re ready for more in-depth instruction in writing picture book biographies, this is the course for you.
 I studied the writing craft, and the unique considerations of picture book biographies, long before my first books were acquired and before I pursued an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
 I even focused my critical thesis on creative approaches to picture book biographies and the often-blurry nonfiction line.
 Now, I am the proud author of many books for young readers, including the award-winning Step Right Up: How Doc and Jim Key Taught the World About Kindness, illustrated by Daniel Minter (Lee and Low, 2016), the newly-released Abraham Lincoln’s Dueling Words, illustrated by S.D.
 Schindler (Peachtree, 2018), the forthcoming King of the Tightrope, illustrated by Adam Gustavson (Peachtree, 2019), and others in the works.
 You can learn more about my books here.
 And you can learn more about my critique services here.